 If there are any immediate safety concerns that need to be addressed then this will be fed back to the service leads during the site assessment.
-The JAG office will email the service leads and CEO a letter from requesting action within 48 hours.
-The assessment team may stop the assessment if there are any serious safety concerns.
+The service and CEO will receive a letter from the JAG office requesting action within 48 hours.
+If there are any serious safety concerns identified then the assessment may be stopped.